millanouma/alx-low_level_programming/0x0B-malloc_free/README.md

 Returns a pointer to the array, or NULL if it fails

 1.Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+Write a function that returns a pointer to a 2 dimensional array of integers.